-- The typical home seller was 54 years old, with a median household income of \$100,700. - For all sellers, the most commonly cited reason for selling their home was that it was too small (18 percent), followed by the desire to move closer to friends and family (15 percent), and a job relocation (14 percent). - Sellers typically lived in their home for 10 years before selling, an increase from nine years in last year's report. - Eighty-nine percent of home sellers worked with a real estate agent to sell their home. - For recently sold homes, the final sales price was a median 98 percent of the final listing price. - Recently sold homes were on the market for a median of four weeks. - Thirty-six percent of all sellers offered incentives to attract buyers. - This year, home sellers cited that they sold their homes for a median of \$43,100 more than they purchased it. - Sixty-one percent of sellers were very satisfied with the selling process.
+- The typical home seller was 55 years old, with a median household income of \$103,300. - For all sellers, the most commonly cited reason for selling their home was that it was too small (16 percent), followed by the desire to move closer to friends and family (14 percent), and a job relocation (11 percent). - Sellers typically lived in their home for 10 years before selling, the same as last year. - Eighty-nine percent of home sellers worked with a real estate agent to sell their home. - For recently sold homes, the final sales price was a median 99 percent of the final listing price. - Recently sold homes were on the market for a median of three weeks, down from four weeks last year.

+- Thirty-seven percent of all sellers offered incentives to attract buyers. - This year, home sellers cited that they sold their homes for a median of \$47,500 more than they purchased it. - Sixty-two percent of sellers were very satisfied with the selling process.